yugabyte/yugabyte-db/docs/content/latest/secure/authentication/yedis-authentication.md

 ---
 title: YEDIS authentication
+headerTitle: YEDIS authentication
 linkTitle: YEDIS authentication
-description: Authentication
+description: Identify that your YEDIS users are who they say they are.
-headcontent: Identify that your YSQL users are who they say they are
+headcontent: Identify that your YEDIS users are who they say they are.
 image: /images/section_icons/secure/authentication.png
 menu:
   latest: